YowSiaoKang/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">
 :exclamation: **Caution:**
 In this version of Match, removing an availability will not delete assignments tagged to that deleted availability.
 This is mainly for record-keeping purposes.
+TOOOO BEEEEEE UPDATEDDDDDDD
 </div>

 What you should see: